abinit/abinit/doc/guide/abinit.md

 When ions are not fixed, the **POT**, **DEN**, or **GEO** files are output each time that a SCF cycle is finished.
 The " **x** " of **TIMx** aims at giving each of these files a different name.
 It is attributed as follows:
-\- case ionmov==1 or geoopt==viscous: there is an initialization phase, that takes 4 calls to the SCF calculation.
+\- case ionmov==1 or geoopt=="viscous": there is an initialization phase, that takes 4 calls to the SCF calculation.
 The value of x will be A, B, C, and D. Then, x will be 1, 2, 3 ..., actually in agreement with the value of itime (see the keyword [[ntime]])